mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 ZORKOTE LIGHT CRUISER
-At 17,500 tons, the Zorkote stretches the boundaries of a light cruiser but has been more than favourably accepted by those who have served aboard one.
+At 17,500 tons, the Zorkote stretches the boundaries of a light cruiser but has been more than favorably accepted by those who have served aboard one.
 A spinal meson mount is the ship’s main weapon, with secondary batteries consisting of four missile bays and three high technology particle bays.
 Defensively, it boasts both triple